gradio-app/gradio/test-strategy.md

 - **Locally**: it is important that developers can easily run most tests locally to ensure a passing suite before making a PR.
 There are some exceptions to this, certain tests may require access to secret values which we cannot make available to all possible contributors for practical security reasons.
 It is reasonable that it isn't possible to run these tests but they should be disabled by default when running locally.
 - **CI** - It is _critical_ that all tests run successfully in CI with no exceptions.
 Not every tests is required to pass to satisfy CI checks for practical reasons but it is required that all tests should run in CI and notify us if something unexpected happens in order for the development team to take appropriate action.

+For instructions on how to write and run tests see the [contributing guide]( https://github.com/gradio-app/gradio/blob/main/CONTRIBUTING.md).

 ## Managing defects